fkwilken/dent-testing/docs/How_to_bringup_VM_testbed.md

 #### CPU

-With 6-15 active VMs at 4 virtual CPUs each, best performance is acheived with 32 cores.
+With 6-15 active VMs at 4 virtual CPUs each, best performance is achieved with 32 cores.
 16 may be acceptable at the cost of throughput.

 #### RAM